A Chorus of Women – Events

 The Spring Sing! concluded with community singing and brief, moving speeches from Stella Wilkie, Canberra Quakers; Sue Conde, Vice-President, UNIFEM Australia; and Ellen Hansen, UNHCR who read the International Peace Day message from UN Secretary General Ban Ki-Moon.

-International Women's Day contributions
+International Women's Day 2007 with Malalai Joya

-At the 2007UNIFEM lunch Chorus performed 'Love Has a Voice', the new song dedicated to the young Afghan parliamentarian Malalai Joya by Glenda Cloughley.
+At the 2007 UNIFEM lunch Chorus performed 'Love Has a Voice', a new song by Glenda Cloughley, dedicated to the young Afghan parliamentarian Malalai Joya.
+Malalai had survived numerous Taliban assassination attempts by the time she visited Australia.
+Glenda was inspired by her statement: 'They can cut the flower, but they can never stop the Spring'.
 Malalai and many of the 850 guests were visibly moved at our tribute to the brave work being carried out towards human rights in Afghanistan.
-'Love Has a Voice' was also our fourth anniversary song and included 'Lament', with which our Chorus began in March 2003.
-The lyrics can be found on our Songs page.
-Click here to hear a recording.

-'Giving Voice' – the first CD of A Chorus of Women
+'Giving Voice' – the first CD of A Chorus of WomenA Chorus of Women - Giving Voice

 'Giving Voice' is a compilation of 15 songs reflecting the concerns and creativity of A Chorus of Women.
-The songs and the accompanying booklet form a story of the activities of the Chorus over nearly four years.
+The songs

 The CD was launched by ACT Senator Kate Lundy at the ACT Legislative Assembly on Monday 11 December 2006.
 Chorus sang a selection of songs from the CD and Kate Lundy gave a very moving speech about the role A Chorus of Women had played in voicing the concerns of citizens, including politicians.